tspascoal/vslive-orlando15/README.md

 # vslive-orlando15
-VSLive demons for VST08 and VSH16
+VSLive demos for VST08 and VSH16